 This question was posted in the Millo Facebook group the other day and is a common question I hear from freelancers.

-Raising your rates can be especially nerve-wracking when you’re wondering how to approach and reach out to your biggest client.
+Telling a client you’re raising your rates can be especially nerve-wracking when you’re wondering how to approach and reach out to your biggest clients.

-But there are ways to do this without losing your cool.
+But there are ways to tell your clients you’re raising your prices do this without losing your cool.

 Below are a few suggestions to smooth the transition and even a tactic that can even help land you extra work while raising your rates.